jameshartig/node-rpclib/README.md

-Adds a new handler for method `name`. `options` should be an object that has `handler`, `params`, and `flags`, as keys. `handler` is a callback that is called with (params, response) when a new request is made for this method name. `params` is the params object sent from the client. `response` is an instance of `RPCResponse`.
+Adds a new handler for method `name`. `options` should be an object that has `handler`, `params`, and `flags`, as keys. `handler` is a callback that is called with (params, response, httpRequest) when a new request is made for this method name. `params` is the params object sent from the client. `response` is an instance of `RPCResponse`. `httpRequest`, if this call originated from an http request, will be an instance of `http.IncomingMessage`.

 `params` should be a hash like this example:
 ```JS